84emllc/andrewmillerpiano/README.md

-# Improvisations for Solo PIano
+# Improvisations for Solo Piano
-### A collection of piano improvisations recorded & originally released in 2002.
+A collection of piano improvisations recorded and originally released in 2002.

+## Hosting
+Static site hosted on [Kinsta](https://kinsta.com/static-site-hosting/).